 2) See what people like, and tailor your pitch to fit.
 My usual tactic is to talk to passing people and say, “Hi!
 Do you like fantasy?”
 If they say no, I don’t bother them any more.
 If they say yes, I’ll usually ask what kind of fantasy is their favorite.
 I’m pretty well-read in the fantasy genre, so I try to draw parallels between my book and the ones they say they like.
 I find this to be a very successful tactic, because it’s both a sales pitch and a conversation, so it encourages them to linger and look over my table.

 4) If you have candy, any kids in the venue will return like boomerangs, often for 2-3 pieces at a time.
 I have a small candy dish on my table, and I wouldn’t say it helps my sales, but it’s nice to have something to offer the people who approach, even if they don’t buy anything.
 Adds a certain sense of hospitality.
 However, be prepared to cut off candyholic kids after their second or third visit to your table.
-Parents are often not amused if I have provided their kid with a sugar high for the afternoon, and since parents are usually the ones with the money, I want to keep myself in their good graces.
+Parents are not amused if I have provided their kid with a sugar high for the afternoon, and since parents are usually the ones with the money, I want to keep myself in their good graces.
+Also make sure you mention what kind of candy it is, in case a child has allergies.

 5) What age range?
 If you write anything other than adult books, be prepared to give an age range for your book, because you will be asked many times.
 I tell people mine are for 12+ unless the child is an advanced reader.
 I often ask the parent if the child has read Harry Potter, and if yes, then they could probably handle the reading level of my book.
 So, try to have an age in mind, and something on a similar reading level the parent might be familiar with.

 7) Who’s the publisher?
-Since I’m self-published, this can be a trick question, as some people will snub self-published work and others will celebrate it, so I usually try to size up the person to guess what they would respond better to.
+Since I’m self-published, this can be a tricky question, as some people will snub self-published work and others will celebrate it, so I usually try to size up the person to guess what they would respond to better.
 Sometimes I will answer, “I do it myself through Amazon,” other times I will say, “An indie publisher, Sun Hawk Press.”
-Neither of those are untrue.
+Neither of those statements is untrue.
 This is one instance where it pays off to buy your own ISBN numbers and establish your own publishing imprint.

 8) How long did it take you to write it?
 I feel like for a lot of authors– myself included– this is a difficult question to answer, because many of us spend our whole lives working on our craft, and go through multiple drafts/total re-writes/revisions of any given book.
 Sometimes I still fumble with this question because the first version of my first novel was written as a short story when I was 8, the first novel version of it when I was 14, and then I re-wrote it from scratch twice between age 16 and 22, so I honestly have no idea “how long” it took me to “write” it.
 I usually just tell people the series has been a work in progress for most of my life.